-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 completed A-G Requirements 4C) % pupils who have successfully completed CTE pathways N/A N/A N/A 4D) % pupils who have successfully completed B & C N/A N/A N/A 4E) % English learners who make progress toward English proficiency (as per ELPAC) 0% as per local data due to the effects of COVID 19.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 completed A-G Requirements 4C) % pupils who have successfully completed CTE pathways N/A N/A N/A N/A 4D) % pupils who have successfully completed B & C N/A N/A N/A N/A 4E) % English learners who make progress toward English proficiency (as per ELPAC) 0% as per local data due to the effects of COVID 19.
 0% as per local data due to the effects of COVID 19.
+0% as per local data.
 100% of students make progress 4F) English Learner reclassification rate.
 0% of our English Learners were reclassified as per local data.
 0% of our English Learners were reclassified as per local data.
+0% of our English Learners were reclassified as per local data.
 50% of students will be reclassified.
-4G) % pupils who pass AP exams with a score of 3 or higher N/A N/A N/A 4H) % pupils who demonstrate preparedness for college by the Early Assessment of College Preparedness (EAP) N/A N/A N/A Priority 8 - Other pupil Outcomes A) Kinder readiness as measured by Core 0% (Establishing baselines this year.)
-0% By end of year Full Year Inventory (FYI), 80% of students will meet standard (by
+4G) % pupils who pass AP exams with a score of 3 or higher N/A N/A N/A N/A 4H) % pupils who demonstrate preparedness for college by the Early Assessment of College Preparedness (EAP) N/A N/A N/A N/A Priority 8 - Other pupil Outcomes A) Kinder readiness as measured by Core 0% (Establishing baselines this year.)
+0% 86% of students (12 out of 14) scored 75% or higher on the second Core Growth By end of year Full Year Inventory (FYI), 80% of students will meet standard (by

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Growth Assessment by end of year Full Year Inventory. scoring 75% or higher) on the end of year FYI assessment.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Growth Assessment by end of year Full Year Inventory.
+Full Year Inventory which was administered in May 2023. scoring 75% or higher) on the end of year FYI assessment.